97th Grey Cup: Tickets

 The prices for tickets ranged from $195 to $370 (Canadian dollars) for the general public.
 Stampeders season ticket holders were eligible for reduced rates, with prices between $119 and $295.
 The game sold out in August 2009.

 Events

 On September 21, 2009, the Calgary Grey Cup committee announced that the 97th Grey Cup would feature the return of an official Grey Cup parade.
 They later named Elisha Cuthbert grand marshal of the parade, on November 13.
 On October 12, it was announced that Blue Rodeo would be the halftime show.
-The week's festivities also included the ENMAX Street Festival and Stage on Stephen Avenue; the Calgary Herald Olympic Plaza Family Fan Fest; the Molson Canadian Quick Six Saloon at the Telus Convention Centre; the Scotiabank Grey Cup Gala Dinner and Contest at the Pengrowth Saddledome, featuring Great Big Sea; and the McMahon Stadium Pre-Game Party with live entertainment featuring Econoline Crush.
+The week's festivities also included the ENMAX Street Festival and Stage on Stephen Avenue; the Calgary Herald Olympic Plaza Family Fan Fest; the Molson Canadian Quick Six Saloon at the Telus Convention Centre; the Scotiabank Grey Cup Gala Dinner and Contest at the Pengrowth Saddledome, featuring Great Big Sea; and the McMahon Stadium Pre-Game Party with live entertainment featuring Stereos (band).